ibmdbanalytics/ibmdbpy/docs/source/index.rst

 * Full test coverage (a basic coverage is already provided)
 * Add more functions and improve what already exists.
-* Add wrappers for several ML-Algorithms (Linear regression, Sequential patterns...)
-* Feature selection extension
-* Add Spark as computational engine

 Contributors
 ============

-The ibmdbpy project was initiated in April 2015, and developed by Edouard Fouché and the geospatial functions were contributed by Avipsa Roy and Rafael Rodriguez Morale  at IBM Deutschland Reasearch & Development.
+The ibmdbpy- spatial project was initiated in March 2016, and contributed by Rafael Rodriguez Morale and Avipsa Roy at IBM Deutschland Reasearch & Development.

 Indexes and tables
 ==================